15331335/MyBlog/README.md

 ## Deploy to GitHub Pages

-Before you deploy, commit your changes to any working branch except the `gh-pages` one and run the following command:
+Before deploy, commit changes to any working branch except the `gh-pages` one and run the following command:

     npm run publish